-Help us celebrate our 35th annual Haiku Holiday on Saturday, April 26, 2014.
+Our 38th annual Haiku Holiday Conference will be held on Saturday, April 29, 2017, at Bolin Brook Farm in Chapel Hill, North Carolina.
 All haiku readers and writers are welcome!

 Please bring a bag lunch.
 Check the weather and dress accordingly.
 Haiku Holiday is held rain or shine.

 Please consider bringing one favorite haiku on a 3 x 5 card.
 The haiku should be by someone other than yourself.
 Be sure to include the poet’s name on the card, if you know it.
 The haiku can be on any subject.
 We’ll post these cards around Jean’s house for people to read during the day.
 Here are some pictures of haiku from previous Haiku Holidays.